rorywalsh/csoundPluginOpcodes/docs/README.md

 <br>

-To use any of the plugin opcodes you will need to tell Csound where they are located.
-You can do this in the `CsOptions` section of your Csound file.
+To use any of the plugin opcodes you will should place them into your pluin64 directory.
+Alternatively, you can tell Csound where they are located.
+To do this, you can add a `--plugin-lib` flag to your `CsOptions`.
 For example:

 ```csound
 <CsOptions>